Software I use

 - Git

 - Bash for my shell (I’ve tried both zsh and fish but found them more annoying than useful.
+For example, zsh’s Ctrl-w only deletes back to punctuation rather than to whitespace.
 I think bash+fzf is sufficient to make the command line really pleasant to use)

 - I use a modified version of Solarized Light as a colorscheme in my terminal.
 By default, Solarized has various shades of gray in its 16-color palette, which makes some console programs difficult to use; I therefore replace those colors with the equivalents from Tango.
 You can see the resulting values.